yellobyte/Swiss-Style-Doorbell/README.md

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Post%20Horn%20Tubes%20with%20Valves%20and%20Air%20Tube.jpg)

-The 3-tone horn appeared to be still in good shap despite being worn and torn for probably many years on the roads.
+The 3-tone horn appeared to be still in good shape despite being worn and torn for probably many years on the roads.
 My client had already fixed the 3 horns on a piece of wood together with an air splitter, had attached 1 valve to each horn and even mounted an air tube running to an air compressor standing next to the whole ensemble.

 Naturally the 3 horns require a certain amount of air pressure from the attached compressor in order to work properly.
 After some testing on each single horn we figured out that a pressure of approx. 2.5 bar would be sufficient to do the job.
 However, our ears were almost blewn off since those horns make a hell of a noise.